Home » Free Resources » »

 Factors include:

-• Machine condition: Old, misaligned, poorly-maintained equipment creates variations.
+• Machine condition: Old, misaligned, poorly maintained equipment creates variations.

 • Materials: Inconsistent material properties can lead to deviations in outputs.